-Working long hours is stressful and exhausting, but it can also be very bad for your health.
+Working long hours is stressful and exhausting, but it can also be awful for your health.
 Being cooped up inside for hours at a time while sitting in one place and staring at a computer screen is damaging to all parts of your body.

 1) Look after your eyes

-Long periods of time spent at a computer, extended periods indoors along with exhaustion and sleep deprivation can lead to eyes becoming tired, puffy or swollen.
+Long periods of time spent at a computer, extended periods indoors along, with exhaustion and sleep deprivation can lead to eyes becoming tired, puffy or swollen.
 Eye vitamins help the eyes remain fresh and healthy for longer, as well as holding some diseases at bay.
 They are particularly useful if you struggle to get all the necessary vitamins and minerals through your diet.
-The most important vitamins they should contain are A, C, E and B2, while the important minerals for eyes are Selenium and Zinc.
+The most important vitamins they should contain are A, C, E, and B2, while the important minerals for eyes are Selenium and Zinc.
 Many eye vitamins now contain Lutein, which has antioxidant properties.

-2) Try to get some fresh air
+2) Get some fresh air

-Being deprived of fresh air all day during the week can be bad for skin, as well as leaving you exposed to any dust floating around.
-Also, being in close proximity with other people can lead to germs spreading, leaving you more at risk of catching any bugs or viruses going around.
+Being deprived of fresh air all day during the week can be bad for your skin, as well as leaving you exposed to any dust floating around.
+Also, being in proximity with other people can lead to germs spreading, leaving you more at risk of catching any bugs or viruses going around.

 3) Monitor your diet